 - On the last day of school students and staff celebrated with a slide show depicting life at Vine Street through pictures.
 Every student was represented in the show with the focus being on third grade students and their journey at Vine throughout the year.

 - 7 students in third grade this year have been Vine Street students since PreK.

-- Several community groups partnered with the Vine Street School to support our mission including: Bangor Police Department, Bangor Fire Department, Bangor Public Health and Community Services, UM, Husson University, Good Shepherd Food Bank of Maine, Bangor Public Library, Maine CDC, Maine DOT, USDA Community Eligibility Provision Grant, Maine DOE, Mexicali Blues, Charleston Church, and the Vine St. PTO.
+- Several community groups partnered with the Vine Street School to support our mission including: Bangor Police Department, Bangor Fire Department, Bangor Public Health and Community Services, UM, Husson University, Good Shepherd Food Bank of Maine, Bangor Public Library, Maine CDC, Maine DOT, Bangor Savings Bank, USDA Community Eligibility Provision Grant, Maine DOE, Charleston Church, and the Vine St. PTO.

-- Social Worker Becky Tower coordinated with the Good Shepherd Food Bank to provide a weekly meal to Vine Street School families in need through the Backpack program.
+- Social Worker Anne Small coordinated with the Good Shepherd Food Bank to provide a weekly meal to Vine Street School families in need through the Backpack program.

 - Transitions are difficult.
 To help ease the third graders’ concerns over moving into Fairmount, several action steps are initiated including: sharing a guidance counselor between the two schools and having Fairmount special educators attend IEP meetings at Vine.
 Fairmount Principal Mr. Enman visited both third grade classes as did guidance counselor Mrs. Tlili.
 Former Vine Street students now attending Fairmount met with third graders virtually to share their experiences at the grade 4-5 school.
+Students had the opportunity to visit the Fairmount School to see the facility and meet some of the staff.
 Additionally meetings are held between the two building principals, the guidance counselors and third grade teachers and special education teams to consider how to continue to best serve the needs of the students.

 Safety and well-being